Piyushhpatel/globetrotter/README.md

         npm install

     c.
-Create .env in the root and copy the content of .env.sample and replace the placeholders with actuall values
+Create .env in the root and copy the content of .env.sample and replace the placeholders with actual values

     d.
 Start the server using npm run start